-All the evidence on the negative effects of stress is focused on chronic stress.
-Ongoing, day-in, day-out stress response can lead to immune suppression and has ties to the onset of many other illnesses.
+All the evidence on the negative effects of stress is focused on chronic stress in construction.
+An ongoing, day-in, day-out stress response can lead to immune suppression and has ties to the onset of many other illnesses.

 Acute stress, on the other hand, is a burst of physical reaction to a sudden threat, and it might not be so bad.
-In the short term it can actually boost immune function and sharpen thinking for best performance.
+In the short term, it can actually boost immune function and sharpen thinking for better performance.

 Toews says this type of stress is a part of life, and something that can be expected when you challenge yourself.
 “A little bit of stress is good.
 It brings out the best in people,” he says.

 For more on working as a construction project manager, check out our ‘day in the life of a construction project manager’ series.